 The BEST M&M’s Cookies

-Something about springtime candy that’s just so inviting.
-Pastels are just so much prettier, and therefore tastier, than red-and-green or black-and-orange candy.
-I was quite miffed when I opened my bag of M&Ms to find like 8 pinks.
+I hadn’t made M&M’s cookies in ages, but seeing the pretty Easter and springtime pastel candy in the stores changed all that.
+Something about springtime candy is just so inviting.
+Pastels are just so much prettier than red-and-green or black-and-orange candy to me.
+I was quite miffed when I opened my bag of M&M’s to find like 8 pinks.
 How dare they.

 I tweaked my favorite all-purpose Chocolate Chip and Chunk Cookies recipe.
 Most notably, I switched from a combination of both bread and all-purpose flour, to solely using all-purpose.
 Bread flour makes things extra chewy, gives a heartier rather than softer structure to cookies, and if you’re not careful, it can dry things out.